History of trams: Horse-drawn

 The world's first passenger tram was the Swansea and Mumbles Railway, in Wales, UK.
 The Mumbles Railway Act was passed by the British Parliament in 1804, and this first horse-drawn passenger tramway started operating in 1807.
 It was worked by steam from 1877, and then, from 1929, by very large (106-seater) electric tramcars, until closure in 1961.

 The first streetcar in America, developed by John Stephenson, began service in the year 1832.
 This was the New York and Harlem Railroad's Fourth Avenue Line which ran along the Bowery and Fourth Avenue in New York City.
 These trams were an animal railway, usually using horses and sometimes mules to haul the cars, usually two as a team.
 Rarely, other animals were tried, including humans in emergency circumstances.
 It was followed in 1835 by New Orleans, Louisiana, which is the oldest continuously operating street railway system in the world, according to the American Society of Mechanical Engineers.

 The first tram in Continental Europe opened in France in 1839 between Montbrison and Montrond, on the streets inside the towns, and on the roadside outside town.
 It had permission for steam traction but was entirely run with horse traction.
 In 1848, it was closed down after repeated economic failure.
-The tram developed in numerous cities of Europe (some of the most extensive systems were found in Berlin, Budapest, Birmingham, Leningrad, Lisbon, London, Manchester, Paris).
+The tram developed in numerous cities of Europe (some of the most extensive systems were found in Berlin, Budapest, Birmingham, Saint Petersburg, Lisbon, London, Manchester, Paris).

 The first tram in South America opened on 10 June 1858 in Santiago, Chile.
 The first trams in Australia opened in 1860 in Sydney.
 Africa's first tram service started in Alexandria on 8 January 1863.
 The first trams in Asia opened in 1869 in Batavia (now Jakarta), Netherlands East Indies (now Indonesia).

 Problems with horsecars included the fact that any given animal could only work so many hours on a given day, had to be housed, groomed, fed and cared for day in and day out, and produced prodigious amounts of manure, which the streetcar company was charged with storing and then disposing of.
 Since a typical horse pulled a streetcar for about a dozen miles a day and worked for four or five hours, many systems needed ten or more horses in stable for each horse car.